 Ohms can basically be defined as the evaluation of the sum of the resistance of electricity that flows to the device or system.
 On this note, the difference lies in the power output for 1 ohm is not as powerful as 2 ohms.

 In addition, 2 ohms can produce more power output from the amplifier, which would enable the subwoofer to play louder and clear.
 The increase in power supply reduces the resistance(ohms).

 Consequently, you have to keep setting them up in a balanced way.
 A 1-ohm amp is near resistance and can lead to more power consumption and low-quality sound.
 This is why a 2-ohms amp and higher is quite advisable.

 Further, the subwoofer can be a great means to achieve an impressive end.
 The subwoofer boosts the low-level frequency of audio to produce a great sound.

 When used the right way and with the right extensions, the utilization can be quite thrilling.
 At the end of this guide, you should be able to know how to connect two subwoofers to a one-channel amp.

 The steps to achieve this and other information have been provided in this guide for your convenience and understanding.

-In addition, there are so many variances when it comes to subwoofers and its usage.
-You have to determine the points required before it can be used effectively.
+In addition, there are so many variances when it comes to subwoofers and their usage.
+You have to determine the points required before they can be used effectively.